-Phi gives superior acoustics
+The application Phi gives superior results in acoustics.

 It is believed the Greeks used Golden Ratio to achieve the wonderful sound and “ideal acoustics” that Golden Proportion rooms have.
 Many cathedrals also use the Golden Section, in part, for the same reason.
 The Golden Section not only minimizes acoustic resonance, it also imparts a very musical quality to the remaining sound.